TechDocsStudio/biel-docs/docs/security/overview.md

 1. **Domain restrictions**: Each project has a Project ID for embedding the chatbot widget on authorized domains.
 Users can configure allowed domains to prevent unauthorized embedding, ensuring secure usage.

-2. **Data encryption**: We use industry-standard encryption for all data, safeguarding it from unauthorized access.

-3. **Rate limiting**: To prevent abuse, we enforce rate limits per user session and IP address, controlling interactions and mitigating spam and potential attacks.
+2. **Rate limiting**: To prevent abuse, we enforce rate limits per user session and IP address, controlling interactions and mitigating spam and potential attacks.

-4. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.
+3. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.

 ## Security architecture